Compulsory Education Age

 Although the federal act of June 29, 1983 (Leerplichtwet) is often translated as the Compulsory School Attendance Act, it would be more accurately referred to as the Compulsory Education Act.
 While it obliges all parents (residing foreigners as

 well as Belgians) to have their children attend school for a period of twelve years, it equally clearly states that this obligation can also be met by home teaching.
 Thus, the freedom of education is extended beyond the right to found schools

 to include the right to teach.

 The parents (or the persons who have custody over the child) have to declare and affirm that the education that they will give or have given by others, meets the minimum requirements laid down in the Act.
 Parents who opt for home education must notify the Department of Education and Training in writing on the day home education commences at the latest.
 They must undertake to provide education that meets the following minimum requirements:

-- The education provided is aimed at the development of the child's full personality and talents, and at preparing the child for an active adult life;
+- The education provided is aimed at the development of the child's full personality and talents, and at preparing the child for active adult life;

 - The education provided promotes respect for basic human rights and for the cultural values of the child himself and of others.

 - The Education Inspectorate has the authority to check whether or not the home education provided complies with the objectives described.

-They are responsible for the cost and practical organization of the homeschooling.
+They are responsible for the cost and practical organization of homeschooling.
 Additionally, the Flemish Education Inspection has been empowered (albeit with only a ‘marginal discretion’) to verify whether the standards are indeed

 being met.
 A refusal to allow an inspection or two consecutive negative evaluations can result in a mandatory enrollment of the child in an accepted, financed, or subsidized school.
 However, the home teaching can resume with the permission

 of the Inspection and after verification that all shortcomings have been dealt with.